-A student group or organization and its officers may be held collectively and individually responsible when violations of this Code by those associated with the group or organizations have received the consent or encouragement of the group or organization or of the group's or organization's leaders or officers.
+A student group or organization and its officers may be held collectively and individually responsible when violations of this Code are committed by those associated with the group or organizations that have received the consent or encouragement of the group or organization or of the group's or organization's leaders or officers.

-The officers or leaders or any identifiable spokesman for the student group or organization may be directed by the Vice President of Student Services to take appropriate action designed to prevent or end violations of this Code by the group or organizations.
-Failure to make reasonable efforts to comply with the Vice President's order will be considered a violation of this Code, both by the officers, leaders or spokesmen for the group or organization and by the group or organization itself.
+The officers or leaders or any identifiable spokesperson for the student group or organization may be directed by the Vice President for Student Affairs to take appropriate action designed to prevent or end violations of this Code by the group or organizations.
+Failure to make reasonable efforts to comply with the Vice President's order will be considered a violation of this Code, both by the officers, leaders or spokesperson for the group or organization and by the group or organization itself.

-Sanctions for group or organization misconduct may include revocation or denial of registration or recognition, as well as other appropriate sanctions.
+Sanctions for group or organization misconduct may include revocation of recognition, as well as other appropriate sanctions.

+Appeals

-Appeals: Upper Disciplinary Board
+Upper Disciplinary Board